wisniewski94/llemonstack/README.md

 **LLemonStack** installs and runs a fully featured low code AI agent development playground, including local LLMs and chat interfaces, from a single command: `deno run start`

 Supports running on Linux, Mac, or Windows.
-Built on a Macbook M2, tested on an AMD Linux server, and on the roadmap to test on Windows but likely works everywhere.
+Built on a Macbook M2, tested on Linux and Windows with WSL 2.

 ### Main objectives of 🍋 LLemonStack are